By Sam Makhoul

 There is no doubt that medicine also makes this goal of a long life achievable.
 But if you look closely at the statistics, you will notice that whilst people are living longer, some are not living a quality life.

-The following list of lifestyle tips have been carefully researched as having the most impact on our wellbeing to allow us to live a long life.
+The following list of lifestyle tips has been carefully researched as having the most impact on our wellbeing to allow us to live a long life.
 They will sharpen your mind, keep your body strong, resistant to disease and help you live a long happy life without reliance on medicine.

 1. Have Long-Term Goals:

 Having something to wake up to every morning is the strongest of motivations for living with vitality.
-There are a cocktail of healthy chemicals that give life to our creativity, our energy and our zest for living.
+There is a cocktail of healthy chemicals that give life to our creativity, our energy and our zest for living.

 Having a purpose in life releases these chemicals daily.
 It is the difference between waking up with an energetic burst or waking up with lethargy and a headache.
 So, what are your goals going to be?